easybuilders/easybuild/docs/Containers.rst

 Generating container recipes & images
 =====================================

-EasyBuild has support for generating *container recipes* that will use EasyBuild to build and install a specified software stack.
+EasyBuild has support for generating Singularity and Docker *container recipes* which will use EasyBuild to build and install a specified software stack.
 In addition, EasyBuild can (optionally) leverage the build tool provided by the container software of choice to create *container images*.

 .. note:: The features documented here have been available since EasyBuild v3.6.0 but are still *experimental*,
           which implies they are subject to change in upcoming versions of EasyBuild.

-          You will need to enable the ``--experimental`` configuration option in order to use them.
+          **You will need to enable the** ``--experimental`` **configuration option in order to use them.**

           See :ref:`experimental_features` for more information.

-For now (since EasyBuild v3.6.0), only Singularity (http://singularity.lbl.gov/) is supported.
+Initially (since EasyBuild v3.6.0), only Singularity (https://www.sylabs.io/singularity) was supported.
+Since EasyBuild v3.6.2, generating (recipes for) Docker (https://www.docker.com/) containers is also supported.

 .. contents::
     :depth: 3